nasa/GMSEC_API/examples/java/README.txt

    IMPORTANT:
-   The GMSEC API's Java binding is built using OpenJDK 11.
-Use a similar or later version of Java to build and run the example programs.
+   The GMSEC API's Java binding is built using OpenJDK 17, however OpenJDK 8, 11, 17 or later version can be used to compile the example programs.
 Set the environment variable JDK_HOME to reference the path where OpenJDK is installed.